 If you feel that you are being followed or are approached by someone who makes you feel uncomfortable call the police immediately on 999 and try to make your way to the nearest visible location where there are other people who can assist (e.g. a shop, a security officer, ticket attendant at a train station).

-If you are on a KCL campus, Residence or walking through/near campus public spaces and have immediate concerns for your personal safety, head to our nearest 24/7 King’s security reception or call the 24/7 security number on 020 7848 8661 (ext.
+If you are on a King's campus, residence or walking through or near campus public spaces and have immediate concerns for your personal safety, head to our nearest 24/7 King’s security reception or call the 24/7 security number on 020 7848 8661 (ext.
 88661) – we will help you or wait with you until the police arrive.
 Additionally, on Guy’s Campus, there are two help points where you can call for assistance.

-Student ID – make sure you are wearing your ID on campus.
+Important to know: make sure you are wearing your student ID card on campus.
 However you may wish to consider taking your ID off when you leave campus.

 Our campuses: Keeping your belongings secure